Skip to content

 Profile

-Wetlands provide valuable ecosystem services and important habitat for waterfowl and other wildlife.
+Wetlands provide valuable ecosystem services and essential habitat for waterfowl and other wildlife.
 Despite their importance, wetlands continue to be lost and degraded.
-Research enhancing wetland management practices, wetland conservation strategies in light of sea level rise and other perturbations, and strategies to conserve waterfowl and other wetland-dependent wildlife is necessary to conserve wetlands and their wild inhabitants.
+Research enhancing wetland management practices, wetland conservation strategies in light of sea level rise and other perturbations, and strategies to conserve waterfowl and other wetland-dependent wildlife are necessary to conserve wetlands and their wild inhabitants.
 I am interested in mentoring graduate and undergraduate students interested in wetlands, waterfowl, and other wetland wildlife and preparing them for their future vocations.

 Research Interests